print structure of ae data

 Pareto chart of patient harm.

-The bars show the count in each category, and the curve shows the cumulated percentage over categories.
-Almost 80% of harms come from 3 categories: gastrointestinal, infection, and procedure.
+In a Pareto chart, the bars represent the counts in each category, while the curve shows the cumulative percentage across categories.
+In this example, almost 80% of harms arise from just three categories: gastrointestinal, infection, and procedure.

-Figure 17.2 is a Pareto chart of harm severity demonstrating that nearly all events resulted in temporary harm (E-F).
+Figure 16.2 shows a Pareto chart of harm severity.
+This chart illustrates that nearly all events resulted in temporary harm (categories E–F).

 paretochart(ae$severity)